kevhen/CryptoCrawler/README.md

 # Presentation
-For the presentation, we can use [Marp](https://yhatt.github.io/marp/), a Markdown Presentation Editor available for Mac, Linux and Win.
-I created `PRESENTATION.md` with a default template for the presentation.
+For the presentation, we can use [GitPitch](https://gitpitch.com/), a Markdown Presentation Service, that can be accessed via URL https://gitpich.com/$user/$repo/$branch , but we need to set the repo public first.
+I created `PITCHME.md` with a default template for the presentation.
 We could build on that.

 # Architecture